the-s-is-silent/Outlaws-of-the-Wastes/README.md

 - As a screw you to the AI's primitive sanity checks, the minimum allowed distance between cities has been increased.

-- Pantheons require twice as much Faith to found, but do not increase in cost with each Pantheon founded, and every faction present in a game can now found its own religion.
+- Pantheons require twice as much Faith to found, but do not increase in cost with each Pantheon founded; every faction present in a game can now found its own religion; and passive religion spread is 50% weaker than in the base scenario.

 - Deseret Nation is now a playable faction.

-- Many units, buildings, wonders, promotions, and beliefs from the base scenario have been either buffed or nerfed.
-A file containing a full list of these adjustments will be added later.
+- Many units, buildings, wonders, promotions, beliefs, and tile improvements from the base scenario have been either buffed or nerfed.
+Check the Rebalance Log.md file for a comprehensive list of adjustments.

-- Several tile improvements have been adjusted:
-  - Hexlock's Refineries have had their base yields increased and been given adjacency bonuses.
-This is to hopefully make them not as utterly useless as they currently are in the base scenario, and is done as a temporary measure until Hexlock's entire gimmick is redesigned.
-  - Moisture Traps, Solar Collectors and Wind Farms receive +1 of their respective yield after researching Atmosphere Remediation, with the last one receiving another +1 on Water tiles after researching Ocean Remediation.
-Solar Collectors also take less time to build (10 turns on Standard).
-  - Settlements no longer trigger a Culture Bomb.
-  - Some of the "evil" Great Improvements have been given increased yields.
-  - Terrace Farms have had their Food yields increased so they aren't instantly rendered obsolete by the adjustments to Tree Plantations.
-  - Tree Plantations can now be built on Hills and Swamps after discovering Land Remediation.

 ## Other features